 The synagogue was built of bricks on a stone and brick foundation on a rectangular plan.
 Stone was also used in the lower parts of the facades and for architectural details.
 It was originally a two-aisle hall, reinforced from the outside with buttresses, between which narrow and high windows were pierced.
 The culmination was originally a high gable roof, set on the short sides on two gothic triangular gables decorated with blendes and pierced with narrow slit openings illuminating the attic.
 The entrance was located on the west side, while on the opposite east side the synagogue was adjacent to the city’s defensive wall of Kazimierz.
 At the south-eastern corner there was a small four-sided tower, covered with a hip roof and housing stairs leading to the attic.

 The main and oldest part of the synagogue was a three-bay prayer room for men.
 Its interior was covered with a cross-ribbed vault supported on two slender columns.
 In the second half of the 16th century, the building was enlarged by an extension on the southern side, attached to both the synagogue and the defensive wall, which housed the women’s gallery, i.e. a much lower, one-story women’s room.

 The current condition of the synagogue is the result of many reconstructions and renovations, which were carried out over the centuries, but it has retained a gothic – renaissance appearance.
-From the 16th century, the main prayer hall, the porch and the gallery for women on the first floor of the western wall survived.
+Perimeter walls of the main prayer hall, porch and women’s gallery on the southern side have survived from the 15th-16th century.
 Today in the synagogue there is a branch of the Historical Museum of the City of Kraków – History and Culture of Jews.
 It collects monuments in the history and culture of Jews, above all in Kraków.